-- A. Athletes shall follow all team rules set forth by the coach and the Athlete's Code of Ethics.

-- B. Prior to participation, an athlete MUST:

-- 1. Complete proper athletic clearance procedures, which include:
+- A. Athletes shall follow all team rules set forth by the coach and the Athlete's Code of Ethics. - B. Prior to participation, an athlete MUST: - 1.
+Complete proper athletic clearance procedures, which include: - a.
+Must be registered in Family ID - b.
+Physical Examination (needs to be uploaded into Family ID) - c.

-- a.
-Athletic Contract

-- b.
-Emergency Medical Card

-- c.
-Physical Examination

-- d.
 Academic Eligibility